DarioMerc/DarioMerc/README.md

-Currently working as a Software Developer in Angular
+Currently looking for a job as a software/web developer!